 A five-part email course to help you incorporate a holistic healthy life for your dog right at home!

 Please note, I am not a veterinarian, veterinary group, or veterinary nutritionist.
 I am an independent canine nutrition coach, a certified canine massage therapist, and certified animal aromatherapist and herbalist.
-Always consult with your veterinarian when making changes that affect your dog’s health.
-The information on this website and given through services is not intended to diagnose, prognose, treat, correct, change, alleviate, or prevent animal disease, illness, pain, deformity, defect, injury, or other physical, dental, or mental conditions.
+Services and information on this website are not intended to diagnose, treat, prognose or prevent animal disease or illness.